iBerry

 Anxiety about the extinction of species or threats to the natural environment such as pollution and climate change is a real, natural and a perfectly healthy human reaction.
 Accepting and managing the feelings that come with it can pose problems but support is readily available.

-iBerry on Climate Change is not much more than a year old so that's not too easy to pin down (see Mission Statement - unaccomplished!)
-In broad terms, we're concerned with climate change education and its role in creating informed opinion.
-We want to promote more understanding of how climate change is inevitable and is already affecting our lives.
-(We do now have a Mission Statement !)
+iBerry on Climate Change is now established and here's the current Mission Statement .
+(Here's the Unaccomplished Mission Statement if you want to know how we got there!)
+In broad terms, iBerry is concerned with climate change and environmental education and its role in creating informed opinion. iBerry wants to promote understanding of how climate change is inevitable and is already affecting our lives.

 • Great!
-So your team of climatologists are handing down expert opinion and informing the ignorant masses?
+So iBerry's climatologists and educationists are handing down expert opinion and informing the ignorant masses?

-Not at all!! iBerry is just as ignorant as many others when it comes to the scientific detail.
-We try to follow science by linking to many excellent websites that do provide reliable information including , parents and teachers and young people and ranging in level from very basic to expert.
-We believe that a climate of informed opinion is essential if the inevitable lifestyle changes are to be accepted positively by populations, as a democratic challenge, rather than unwelcome impositions by the powers that be.
+Not at all!! iBerry is just as ignorant as many others when it comes to the scientific detail. iBerry follows science by linking to many excellent websites that do provide reliable information including, Parents and Teachers and Young People and ranging in level from very basic to expert.
+A climate of informed opinion is essential if inevitable lifestyle changes are to be accepted positively by populations, as a democratic challenge, rather than unwelcome imposition by the powers that be.

 • Hmm .....
 But lists of links to various websites have limited value these days.
 Can't you offer something more immediate and up to date?

-• OK, you've studied some science so what have you come up for climate change solutions?
+• OK, you've studied some science so what's iBerry come up for climate change solutions?
 Nuclear power?
 Sucking CO2 right out of the sky?
 Not eating dairy products?
 Banning plastic straws?
 Why not just sit back and wait for a technological fix?

 Nope!
-We've studied enough basic science to realise that the scientific consensus on climate change is clear and the real problems lie elsewhere.
-No doubt the vast majority of climatologists and scientists can be relied upon within their particular areas of expertise but we're certainly not going to sit back and wait for a technological fix!
+We've studied enough basic science to know that the science is clear on climate change The real problems lie elsewhere.
+The vast majority of climatologists and scientists can be relied upon within their particular areas of expertise but we're certainly not going to sit back and wait for a technological fix!

 • Then what on earth is the real problem?

-The real problem on earth is people, particularly those in the higher reaches of governments, who can't or don't want to accept that the climate emergency really is an emergency.
-People in high places will only listen if the others below shout loudly enough but that in itself is also a people problem.
+The real problem on earth is people, particularly those in the higher reaches of governments, who can't or don't want to accept that the climate emergency is a real emergency that demands real action here and now. iBerry has sadly come to the conclusion that people in high places will only listen if the others below shout loudly enough but that in itself is also a people problem.

-• But exactly what can be done to create a climate of informed opinion?
+• Well then, exactly what can iBerry do to create a climate of informed opinion?
 Encourage noisy protests, break a few windows, annoy people by sitting down on the road?
 Great education I don't think!

 • Some people can have good reasons for not joining protests and shouting slogans but can't they still do something useful about climate change?

 Of course they can!
 Activism isn't restricted to protest marches.
-Every little thing can make a difference and part of our mission is to highlight actions that do - see ACTION! - Where do we go from here?
+Every little counts and part of iBerry's mission is to highlight actions that do - see ACTION! - Where do we go from here and also Room 9 in the iBerry Portal for the very latest.
 Every action, thought, word and deed with the right intention helps, including the example given to others.

 • But some others have absolutely no interest at all in helping, even deny the science.
 How can you change their hearts and minds?